 3. Risks Are Increasing, So Will Premiums/Riders

 The cost of a cyber insurance policy is based upon an analysis of today’s cyber threats and what’s expected tomorrow.
-The reality is that those threats change, so will your coverage—and the cost to insure a cyber incident.
+The reality is that those threats change, so will your coverage—and the insurance cost to insure a cyber incident.

 “I don’t know that insurance companies know what they’re going to do, but they will most likely have to do something to address increasing risks.
 Not everyone is going to be able to afford 10x rates, but MSPs are also not going to absorb those risks.
 The bottom line is this—make sure you have controls in place to minimize the risks,” said Matthew Lang, CISO at IND, a Parsippany, N.J., solution provider, and a CompTIA ISAO member.